How Does a CFO Bring Value to a Company?

 The Strategist CFO

 The first role of the CFO is to be a strategist to the CEO.
-The traditional definition of success for a chief financial officer was reporting the numbers, managing the financial function and being reactive to events as they unfold.
-In today’s fast paced business environment producing financial reports and information is no longer enough.
+The traditional definition of success for a chief financial officer was reporting the numbers, managing the financial function, and being reactive to events as they unfold.
+But in today’s fast paced business environment, producing financial reports and information is no longer enough.

 CFO’s in the twenty-first century must be able to “peak around corners”.
-They must be able to apply critical thinking skills, along with financial acumen, to the long term goals of the organization.
+Therefore, they must be able to apply critical thinking skills, along with financial acumen, to the long term goals of the organization.

 The CFO as a Leader

-The second role of the CFO hand in hand with the first one; that is one of a leader implementing the strategies of the company.
-It is no longer sufficient for a CFO to sit back and analyze the effort of others.
-The chief financial officer (CFO) of today must take ownership of the financial results of the organization and senior management team.
+The second role of the CFO hand in hand with the first one.
+That is one of a leader implementing the strategies of the company.
+As a result, it is no longer sufficient for a CFO to sit back and analyze the effort of others.
+The chief financial officer (CFO) of today must take ownership of the financial results of both the organization and senior management team.

 The chief financial officer of today must be responsible for providing leadership to other senior management team members, including the CEO.
 The CFO’s role can sometimes force them to make the tough calls that others in the organization don’t or can’t make.
 Occasionally, this can mean the difference between success and failure.